Speech delay: Causes

 The many other causes of speech delay include bilingual children with phonological disorders, autism spectrum conditions, childhood apraxia, auditory processing disorder, prematurity, cognitive impairment and hearing loss.
-In addition, when children are addicted to screens, they aren't stimulated to be involved in conversations, causing speech delays.
+Some posit that excess screen time may negatively impact speech development.
 Broomfield and Dodd's (2004a) found out after survey that 6.4% of children who are perfectly normal showed speech difficulty while they lacked these disorders will often show early signs and are at times identified as "at risk" when the speech delay is diagnosed.
 However, a study done in Saudi Arabia showed no relationship between smart device use and speech delay, although 64.8% of the parents believed that the smart devices are a "problem".
 A review study from Indonesia points out the existence of contradicting results on that issue.

 In the case of speech delay in a child with autism, there may not be a physiological cause such as an oral-motor issue or hearing loss.
 The child may prefer to communicate using non-spoken language or use a nonverbal communication method.
 Studies show that early interventions may help a child with cerebral palsy, autism spectrum disorder or Down syndrome acquire language skills necessary for social communication to a certain degree.